-- Conducting school climate surveys and gathering information about the experiences and opinions of students, parents/guardians, staff and community members. - Conducting a student census every five years to identify and eliminate systemic barriers to student success. - Ánalyzing student achievement data. - Evaluating the effectiveness of programs and services. - Providing reports of demographic data.
+- Conducting school climate surveys and gathering information about the experiences and opinions of students, parents/guardians, staff and community members. - Conducting a student census every five years to identify and eliminate systemic barriers to student success. - Analyzing student achievement data. - Evaluating the effectiveness of programs and services. - Providing reports of demographic data.

-The Board also considers requests from institutions, agencies, staff members or other individuals to conduct research in our schools and departments.
+During regular operations, the Board also considers requests from institutions, agencies, staff members or other individuals to conduct research in our schools and departments.